 Please call the Playschool Office at (336) 643-8120 or email at [email protected] to enroll.

-A yearly non-refundable enrollment fee of $75 will be charged per family.
+A yearly non-refundable enrollment fee of $75 will be charged per family at time of registration.

 A supply fee of $35 will be charged to each student before enrollment.

 Tuition fees are based on 9 months of school and are paid one month in advance.